arcus/education_modules/generalized_linear_regression/generalized_linear_regression.md

 estimated_time_in_minutes:

 @pre_reqs
-Learners should already be familiar with
+Learners should already be familiar with the following concepts in statistics and math:

 - linear regression (also called "ordinary least squares (OLS) linear regression")
+- the equation of a line (intercept and slope)
 @end

 @learning_objectives